 After you run your RC: Aircraft off first, controller off second.
 Never turn your controller off with your plane or helicopter on.
 Stray signals from other RC remotes can, and most likely will, take control of your airplane or helicopter.
 Results of remote takeover can be disastrous.

-- Aeroplane Prop
+- Aeroplane Accessories

 - Bag & Case